Overview

 From the Deployments Manager go the Orchestrator Settings section to define the endpoints, user info service extension and JWKs signing options for your OIDC provider.

-Enter the issuer URL, click Generate to automatically fill out the standard endpoints.
-You override with custom values at any point.
+Enter the issuer URL, and click Generate to automatically fill out the standard endpoints.
+You can override with custom values at any point.

 Click to enlarge